Dru Brown

-Dru Brown (born March 21, 1997) is an American professional football quarterback for the Ottawa Redblacks of the Canadian Football League (CFL).
-He played college football at Oklahoma State and Hawaii.
+Dru Brown (born March 21, 1997) is an American professional football quarterback for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+He played college football for the Oklahoma State Cowboys and Hawaii Rainbow Warriors.

 College career

 Brown did not start until his senior season of high school and did not receive any Division I offers.
 He attended the College of San Mateo in his freshman year, playing in 11 games, and completed 104 of 194 passes for 1,870 yards and 21 touchdowns.
-He then transferred to Hawaii Rainbow Warriors for the 2016 season.
+He then transferred to the University of Hawaiʻi at Mānoa for the 2016 season.

 Hawaii

 2016

-After not playing in Hawaii's first three games, Brown entered the Rainbow Warriors fourth game against the Arizona Wildcats in the second half, replacing Ikaika Woolsey.
+After not playing in the Rainbow Warriors' first three games, Brown entered their fourth game against the Arizona Wildcats in the second half, replacing Ikaika Woolsey.
 Brown was able to direct the Rainbow Warriors to three touchdown drives in the second half, but they lost to Arizona 47–28.
 He was named the starting quarterback before the Rainbow Warriors match against Nevada Wolf Pack.
 Against the Middle Tennessee Blue Raiders in the 2016 Hawaii Bowl, he threw for 274 yards and four touchdowns while also accounting for a rushing touchdown en route to a 52–35 victory.
 He was also named one of the game's most valuable player for his efforts.

 2017

 Coming off of Hawaii's first bowl victory in ten years, Brown was once again named the starting quarterback for the 2017 season.
 He threw for 2,785 yards and 18 touchdowns that season on a struggling Rainbow Warriors team that lost nine of the last ten games, mostly attributed to a battered offensive line whose position coach left mid-way through the season, and top receiver John Ursua lost to a torn anterior cruciate ligament.
-After the 2017 season, he announced his intention to transfer, enrolled at Oklahoma State as a graduate transfer, and was immediately eligible to play.
+After the 2017 season, he announced his intention to transfer, enrolled at Oklahoma State University as a graduate transfer, and was immediately eligible to play.
 He finished his career at Hawaii with 5,273 career passing yards and 37 touchdowns.